bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

     aList.prev(); // -> A
     aList.prev(); // -> D

-title: Copy to Clipboard tip-number: 56 tip-username: loverajoel tip-username-profile: https://twitter.com/loverajoel tip-tldr: This week I had to create a common “Copy to Clipboard” button, I’ve never created one before and I want to share how I made it. tip-writer-support: https://www.coinbase.com/loverajoel
+title: Copy to Clipboard tip-number: 56 tip-username: loverajoel tip-username-profile: https://twitter.com/loverajoel tip-tldr: This week I had to create a common "Copy to Clipboard” button, I’ve never created one before and I want to share how I made it. tip-writer-support: https://www.coinbase.com/loverajoel

 -   /en/copy-to-clipboard/